 If you make your payment using EFTPS, do not include the payment voucher.
-If filing a paper Form 2290, mail Form 2290 to the Internal Revenue Service, Cincinnati, OH 45999-0031.
+If filing a paper Form 2290, mail Form 2290 to the Department of the Treasury, Internal Revenue Service, Cincinnati, OH 45999-0031.

 Paying on time.
 For EFTPS payments to be on time, you must initiate the transaction at least 1 business day before the date the payment is due.